-Dual and pathway degree programs at UTHealth School of Public Health are designed so the curricula of both degrees are integrated to the greatest extent possible.
+Dual and pathway degree programs at UTHealth Houston School of Public Health are designed so the curricula of both degrees are integrated to the greatest extent possible.
 Through these programs, students are able to complete two degrees in a shorter time period than pursuing both separately as some specified courses can count toward both degrees.
 Students interested in a dual degree program must apply and receive admission to each institution, respectively, according to the application procedures and meet the requirements of each institution.
 For more information, see the Admissions Process section.

-While the maximum number of transfer (i.e. shared) credits that can apply to a degree program at UTHealth School of Public Health, as part of a dual degree program, is unique to the program, it cannot exceed 12 semester credit hours.
-This applies to all concurrent/dual degree programs and external transfer credits.
+The maximum number of transfer (i.e. shared) credits that can apply to a degree program at UTHealth Houston School of Public Health, as part of a dual degree program, is outlined in Policy 308 Transfer of Credit Hours.
 Students should contact the program coordinator for the dual degree program for further information.
 More information about the following dual and pathway degree programs can be found on the Dual Degree Programs website.

-1 1

-Houston Austin Brownsville Dallas El Paso San Antonio

-DDS/MPH Program

-UTHealth School of Dentistry ✓

-JD/MPH Program

-University of Houston Law Center ✓

-MBA/MPH Program

-The University of Texas at El Paso College of Business Administration ✓

-The University of Texas Permian Basin College of Business ✓ ✓ ✓ ✓ ✓ ✓

-The University of Texas at San Antonio College of Business ✓

-MD/MPH Programs

-Baylor College of Medicine ✓

-McGovern Medical School at UTHealth ✓

-Texas Tech University Health Science Center El Paso School of Medicine ✓

-The University of Puerto Rico School of Medicine ✓

-The University of Texas at Austin Dell Medical School ✓

-The University of Texas Rio Grande Valley School of Medicine ✓

-University of Houston College of Medicine ✓

-UT Health San Antonio Long School of Medicine ✓

-UT Southwestern Medical School ✓

-MGPS/MPH Program

-The University of Texas at Austin LJB School of Public Affairs ✓

-MPAff/MPH Program

-The University of Texas at Austin LBJ School of Public Affairs ✓

-MS/MPH Program

-UTHealth School of Biomedical Informatics ✓ ✓ ✓ ✓ ✓ ✓

-MSSW/MPH Program

-The University of Texas at Austin School of Social Work ✓

-MSW/MPH Program

-The University of Houston School of Social Sciences ✓

-Pharm.D./MPH Program

-The University of Texas at Austin College of Pharmacy √

-PhD/MPH Program

-UTHealth School of Biomedical Sciences ✓
+1 Houston Austin Brownsville Dallas El Paso San Antonio DDS/MPH Program UTHealth Houston School of Dentistry √ DMD/MPH Program Texas Tech University Health Science Center El Paso School of Dental Medicine ✓ JD/MPH Program University of Houston Law Center ✓ MBA/MPH Program The University of Texas at El Paso Woody L. Hunt College of Business ✓ The University of Texas Permian Basin College of Business ✓ ✓ ✓ ✓ ✓ ✓ The University of Texas at San Antonio College of Business ✓ MD/MPH Programs Baylor College of Medicine ✓ McGovern Medical School at UTHealth Houston ✓ Texas Tech University Health Science Center El Paso School of Medicine ✓ The University of Puerto Rico School of Medicine ✓ The University of Texas at Austin Dell Medical School ✓ The University of Texas Rio Grande Valley School of Medicine √ University of Houston College of Medicine ✓ UT Health San Antonio Long School of Medicine ✓ UT Southwestern Medical School ✓ MGPS/MPH Program The University of Texas at Austin LIB School of Public Affairs √ MPAff/MPH Program The University of Texas at Austin LBJ School of Public Affairs ✓ MS/MPH Program UTHealth Houston School of Biomedical Informatics ✓ ✓ ✓ ✓ ✓ ✓ MSSW/MPH Program The University of Texas at Austin School of Social Work ✓ MSW/MPH Program The University of Houston School of Social Sciences ✓ Pharm.D./MPH Program The University of Texas at Austin College of Pharmacy ✓ PhD/MPH Program UTHealth Houston School of Biomedical Informatics ✓